On the fate of spacetime singularities: Unitarity

 Let us consider the case $\beta<2$ first.
 In this case the first term on the LHS of~\eqref{expansion} is the most singular and one needs $\lambda = 0$ or $\lambda = 2 - d$ to get rid of it.
 The correct choice is the less singular, $\lambda = 0$, which is also the leading behavior of the wavefunction close to the origin in the hydrogen atom at $\ell =0$.
 This behavior is also largely compatible with the normalization condition~\eqref{norma}.
 The second term on the LHS of~\eqref{expansion} is then taken care of by the subleading piece of the expansion.

-When $\beta>2$ the second term on the LHS of~\eqref{expansion} dominates, and it cannot be set to zero by any obvious choice of $\lambda$.
+When $\beta>2$ the second term on the LHS of~\eqref{expansion} dominates, and it cannot be set to zero or compensated in any obvious way.
 What happens in this case is that the phase of the wavefunction increases indefinitely while approaching the singularity.
 This can be seen~\cite{Perelomov:1970fz} already at leading order in the semi-classical expansion $R = e^{i (S_0/\hbar + S_1 + \dots)}$, which gives

 This increasingly oscillating phase makes it impossible to extract the phase-shift of the scattering wavefunction~\cite{Coon:2002sua}, with different regularizations/prescriptions yielding different results for the $S$-matrix elements.
 Another way of putting it is that the Hamiltonian operator needs a self-adjoint extension for $\beta>2$~\cite{Bawin:2003dm}, and such a procedure is not unique.